Blackburn Rovers and Newcastle United will meet at Ewood Park with a place in the FA Cup quarter-finals up for grabs (1945 GMT).

 Newcastle, known affectionately as the 'Magpies' have a support base nicknamed the 'Toon Army'.
 Newcastle won the English top-flight title in 1904/05, 1906/07, 1908/09, and 1926/27.
 They also picked up FA Cup wins in 1909/10, 1923/24, 1931/32, 1950/51, 1951/52, and 1954/55.

-The most iconic player in recent history to represent the Magpies was Alan Shearer, a boyhood Newcastle fan who won the Premier League with Blackburn Rovers in 1995 and then joined the Magpies the following year instead of Manchester United and Real Madrid, who had been pursuing the striker.
+The most iconic player in recent history to represent the Magpies was Alan Shearer, a boyhood Newcastle fan who won the Premier League with Blackburn Rovers in 1995 and then joined the Magpies the following year instead of Manchester United and Real Madrid.
 Shearer is the Premier League's all-time record goalscorer, with 260 to his name.

 The early history and golden age of Newcastle United